yench/3GettingandCleaningDataProject/README.md

 Introduction
 =============
-This repo is all about the processing of an original dataset into the dataset desired.
+This repo is all about the processing of an original dataset into the dataset desired, required by the course project of Getting and Cleaning Data.

 ### Where does the original dataset come from?